cytoflow/cytoflow/docs/user_manual/howto/howto.rst

 (or even better, a patch or pull request.)

 ..
-   Apply bleedthrough correction
    Use different gates for different subsets of data Add error bars to estimates
-   Pre-process FCS files using the TASBE method Generate a publication-quality plot
+   Generate a publication-quality plot

 .. toctree::